Frequently asked questions

 A data management plan or DMP is a document that outlines how you will handle your data both during your research, and after the project is completed.
 Research funders do usually require you to submit a DMP with a proposal.
 The College provides guidance and tools for developing DMPs.

 Where can I store my research data?

-The College is in the process of making the Box service available to staff.
+The College Box service is available to staff.
 Box provides unlimited storage for research data.

 Why should I use Box?

 Box provides unlimited, backed-up data storage and the ability to easily share data with colleagues in the College and with external partners.
 You have full control over who can access what data, and what permissions to give them.
 Box desktop clients and mobile apps allow you to automatically sync data between different devices.
 Data in Box is stored securely and backed up automatically, allowing you to recover data even if it is accidentally deleted by collaborators.
 Box machine learning tools help you describe your data.

 Is Box data storage really unlimited?

 There is no limit to the amount of data you can store in Box.
 If you upload more than 1TB per month full upload speeds are not guaranteed, but we do not expect there to be a significant impact on speeds.